marciopocebon/camsnap/README.md

 # About camera snapshot

-    INFO: CamSnap is an OSINT analysis and research tool, which allows people to take camera snapshots in real-time remotely using generated malicious link.
+    INFO: Camera Snapshot (CamSnap) is an OSINT analysis and research tool, which allows people to take camera snapshots in real-time remotely using generated malicious link.

 # How to install CamSnap